Abolish the Drug War Coalition Demands End to 50 Years of Failed Policies

 Justice Demanded

 “Abolish the Drug War now!
-Founder & Executive Director at Salvation and Social Justice Rev. Dr. Charles Boyer exclaimed.
+Founder & Executive Director at Salvation and Social Justice, Rev. Dr. Charles Boyer exclaimed.
 “Let my People go!”

-He noted Congresswoman Bonnie Watson Coleman (D-NJ-12) introduced a bill along with Congresswoman Cori Bush (D-MO-1) to federally decriminalize drugs.
+He noted that Congresswoman Bonnie Watson Coleman (D-NJ-12) introduced a bill along with Congresswoman Cori Bush (D-MO-1) to federally decriminalize drugs.